Allow Listing with Microsoft AppLocker

-- Context-based application sharing
+- Conditional application access

 In the following blog articles, we will show in detail how Microsoft AppLocker can be managed very easily with deviceTRUST, how up-to-date and secure Allow List can be created automatically, and how context-dependent permitted applications and files are made available to users:

-Create and manage application allow list with deviceTRUST
+Create and manage application Allow List with deviceTRUST

 With the ever-increasing incidence of malware and malicious software, organizations are forced to deploy application control solutions.